Parasite Prevention & Control

 Fleas and ticks are the most common parasites you as a pet owner will see, but we know that these pesky creatures can cause a mountain of issues within your pet.
-Fleas are a top cause of dermatitis related issues with dogs and cats.
+Fleas are a top cause of dermatitis-related problems with dogs and cats.
 Some pets become so irritated that they cause self-inflicted lesions.
-Flea infestation can quickly make your pet become anemic.
+A flea infestation can quickly make your pet become anemic.
 When ingested, fleas can infest your pet’s intestinal tract with internal parasites (tapeworms).
 Fleas can also transmit Bartonella, the bacteria that causes “cat-scratch fever” in humans.

-Another parasite that we are seeing more in our area than ever before is Heartworm.
-Heartworms are a worm that live in your dog’s heart and lungs, causing damage to major in ternal organs.
+Another parasite that we see more in our area than ever before is heartworm.
+Heartworms are a worm that lives in your dog’s heart and lungs, causing damage to major internal organs.
 Heartworm disease is 100% preventable by giving your pet a monthly heartworm prevention chew.
 Heartworms are treatable, but the cost of treatment can be expensive, overwhelming, and painful for your pet.
-You can treat your pet with monthly prevention for almost 10 years for the cost of treating
+You can treat your pet with monthly prevention for almost ten years for the cost of treating

 your pet for heartworm infestation one time.

-There are a variety of internal parasites that your pet can contract from other infected pets or consuming things in the yard or community or drinking water.
-Some pets will be outwardly symptom free, but can have multiple internal parasites affecting their system.
-Theses internal parasites can be diagnosed by a fecal screening and an appropriate deworming schedule.
-It is recommended to perform a fecal screen every 6 to 12 months, depending on the lifestyle of your pet.
+There are a variety of internal parasites that your pet can contract from other infected pets.
+This can also happen when consuming things in the yard or community or drinking water.
+Some pets will be outwardly symptom-free but can have multiple internal parasites affecting their system.
+These internal parasites can be diagnosed by a fecal screening and an appropriate deworming schedule.
+It is recommended to perform a fecal screen every 6 to 12 months, depending on your pet’s lifestyle.